Code of Conduct & Ethics

 - Similarly, no officer, director or employee may (directly or indirectly) give gifts, favors or entertainment to others at the Company’s expense, unless they are consistent with accepted business practice, are of sufficiently limited value and in a form that will not be construed as a bribe or pay-off, and will comply with applicable law, and the circumstances, amount and nature of the gift are such that public disclosure of the gift (including the recipient’s identity) would not embarrass the Company or the recipient’s company.
 For a discussion of providing gifts or other things of value to a government official, see Section 3(a); for a discussion of providing political or charitable contributions, see Section 13 (“Contributions”).

 - No officer of the Company may serve as a member of the board of directors of any other company that is organized for profit without the written approval of the Nominating and Corporate Governance Committee of the Board.
 No employee of the Company (other than officers of the Company, who are covered by the preceding sentence) may serve as a member of the board of directors of any other company that is organized for profit that is a direct competitor of the Company without the written approval of the Company’s Chief Executive Officer, President or General Counsel.

 - No officer, director or employee of the Company may work simultaneously for a direct competitor of the Company.

 - No officer, director or employee may have any material interest in a business that deprives the Company of any business opportunity or is in any way detrimental to the Company.
 See Section 7 (“Corporate Opportunities”).

 These rules are not comprehensive.
 In addition, each officer, director and employee must remain alert to the many other ways in which outside business relationships, other professional or consulting activities for compensation, including directorships, and other activities might give rise to other conflicts of interest.
-Each director, officer and employee must endeavor to handle any actual or apparent conflict of interest between his or her personal and professional relationships in an ethical manner.
+Each director, officer and employee must endeavor to handle any actual or apparent conflict of interest between his or her personal and professional relationships in an honest and ethical manner.